martivo/armbian-orange-pi-5-ansible/README.md

 #Login to your SBC over SSH or use it's keyboard and screen directly on the device
 ssh <your regular user>@<Your Orange Pi 5 IP address>

-#Install needed tools to use ansible and git
+#Install needed tools to use ansible, git and vim(you can use nano or something else too)
-sudo apt install -y git ansible
+sudo apt install -y git ansible vim

 #Clone this repo and go to it's directory
 git clone https://github.com/martivo/armbian-orange-pi-5-ansible.git